Brain injury program meets needs of teens

 In the past, Kessler had no services for younger adolescents.
-Children 16 and older were admitted to the adult brain injury program.
-The adolescent program takes patients 12 to 19 years of age.
+Children 16 and older simply were admitted to the adult brain injury program.
+The adolescent program takes patients as young as 12 and as old as 19.

 Kessler's brain injury program is an outpatient day program run by an interdisciplinary team.
 Patients attend as many as five days a week, depending on individual needs.